HenryCowan/EMG-Gaming/README.md

 ## Social Media

 Below are the links to our Facebook and Twitter pages where you can keep up to date with all our latest and most exciting developments.
-You can also find our code documentation, aided with the Wiki page, so that you can get to grips with our work yourselves!
+You can also find our code documentation, aided by the Wiki page, so that you can get to grips with our work yourselves!

 [Muscle Power Gaming - Facebook](https://www.facebook.com/EMGamingRPI/)